UPSC Civil Services Exam (CSE) IAS Exam – Syllabus, Eligibility & More

 The present 26 cadres have been grouped into five zones.
 The new policy facilitates the appointment of an officer from Bihar into the southern zone, for example.
 Candidates appearing for the UPSC CSE must specify their choices in order of preference.

-Online IAS coaching institutes like NeoStencil offer a candidate a multi-purposed opportunity by assisting him/her to do periodical evaluation, access to feedback by top coaching faculty, live, video recorded discussion for self-assessment, anytime access to the tests series online, checked answer copies accessible at the right time and to top it up, a pre-registered discount for IAS aspirants who wish to make optimum use of the available online IAS resources before beginning to prepare.
+Online IAS coaching institutes like NeoStencil offer the candidates a multi-purposed opportunity by providing live online classes by India's top teachers right on their computer/smartphones, thus, mitigating the need to relocate to big cities for coaching.
+NeoStencil also assists candidates to do a periodical evaluation, have access to feedback by top coaching faculty, live-video recorded discussion for self-assessment, anytime access to the tests series online, check answer copies accessible at the right time and to top it up, a pre-registered discount for IAS aspirants who wish to make optimum use of the available Free IAS Preparation section before beginning to prepare.

-NeoStencil offers this unique opportunity of online IAS preparation.
-To add volume to IAS preparation schedule or resources, the top-line coaches are made available from Delhi’s Top IAS institutes, who have an impeccable record in creating IAS toppers.
-The online IAS reference material includes UPSC Test Series for optional papers and General Studies, part of the Prelims curriculum.
-The selection has test series for subjects like Geography, Sociology, Public Administration, History, Maths, Sociology and so on.
+The online IAS reference material includes comprehensive and module courses for UPSC General Studies (Prelims and Mains), Test Series for optional papers and General Studies, part of the Prelims curriculum.
+The selection has a test series for subjects like Geography, Sociology, Public Administration, History, Sociology and so on.
 The candidate can take the tests in any order at free-will.

-The candidates' interaction with the NeoStencil format is not only limited to taking test papers.
-The appointed coaching faculty personally invests time to evaluate an individual performance.
-A candidate has an option to enter a discussion with the faculty member to assess the right strategy or approach for the test paper and how to construct an ideal answer.
-It is the content of the answer and the complete presentation which is emphasised upon.
-The faculty gives a detailed feedback and suggestion on each student's performance.
+The candidates' interaction with the NeoStencil format is not only limited to taking classes and test series.
+The appointed coaching faculty personally invests time to evaluate individual performance.
+A candidate has an option to discuss with the faculty member to assess the right strategy or approach for the test paper and how to construct an ideal answer.
+It is the content of the answer and the complete presentation which is emphasized upon.
+The faculty gives detailed feedback and suggestions on each student's performance.

-Mock tests are needed to test the personal ability of a candidate before appearing for the actual exam.
-Through continuous practice and the feel and experience of mock tests, a candidate can eliminate negative thinking and build confidence.
-It also helps an individual master the intricacies like too many attempts leading to wrong answers and thus, resulting in negative marking.
-There are series of mock tests available for online IAS preparation and only through real-like exams can a candidate exercise more control over the actual exam.
+Mock tests are needed to test the writing ability of a candidate before appearing for the actual exam.
+Through continuous practice, a candidate can feel confident about cracking the exam.
+There are series of mock tests available for online IAS preparation and only if a candidate puts him/herself through real-like exam situation can he/she exercise more control over the actual exam.

-How online IAS preparation through mocks test helps a candidate -
+How online IAS preparation through mocks test can help a candidate -

-If an individual is aiming for a top score like 120+ in the prelims or the mains of the UPSC CSE, the only way to achieve in confidence is by taking mock tests.
-The candidate will be able to monitor own performance in sync with the IAS exam preparation.
+If an individual is aiming for a top score like 120+ in the prelims or the mains of the UPSC CSE, the only way to make this a reality is by taking mock tests.
 Learning by practice is the only safe bet to score high and higher.

-Practicing mock question adds clarity of concepts given the versatility of questions.
-Being exposed to a variety of questions on each subject, the basic concepts are clear and a candidate also knows about the type of questions expected in the IAS exam pattern.
+Taking mock tests adds clarity of concepts given the versatility of questions.
+Being exposed to a variety of questions on each subject can help in clearing basic concepts and in understanding the IAS exam pattern.

-A well-prepared candidate, the one who has practiced a lot by taking series of mock tests everyday, is better equipped to make a fine judgement and real assessment of the UPSC competition exam.
-Such a person knows his own strengths and weaknesses and is generally more aware of how to score faster and quicker by paying attention to subjects he/she is good at and utilising the stipulated IAS exam time in an optimum way.
+A well-prepared candidate is someone who has practised taking a series of mock tests every day and is better equipped to make a fine judgment and realistic assessment of the UPSC competition exam.
+He/she knows their strengths and weaknesses and is generally more aware of how to score by paying attention to subjects he/she is good at and utilizing the stipulated IAS exam time in an optimum way.

-Every candidate must enroll for a series of all-India mock tests and get feedback on real-time ranking assessment.
+Every candidate must enrol for a series of all-India mock tests and get feedback on real-time ranking assessment.

-There are some essential books to assist an Indian Civil Service aspirant.
-It is important to stay focused on the quality of books and not the quantity of books to supplement IAS exam preparation.
+There are some essential books to assist an Indian Civil Services aspirant.
+It is important to stay focused on the quality of books and not the number of books to supplement IAS exam preparation.
 Only focused preparation using select books can improve the pattern of self-study.

 Certain books on History subject like the History of Modern India by Bipin Chandra and India's Ancient Past by R.S Sharma help an individual to study the subject in detail.
 Another recommended title by India's Struggle for Independence by Bipin Chandra and History of Medieval India by Satish Chandra will add to an individual perspective on the subject.